Mykelti Williamson biography

 big screen with a major role playing Don King in Ali (2001) starring Will Smith.

 Though The Fugitive lasted only one season, Williamson picked up another recurring role in the NBC TV series Boomtown in 2002 playing Detective Smith and in 2007 playing Chief Brigham Sinclair in CSI: NY.
 He also appeared in After the Sunset (2004), alongside Pierce Brosnan and Salma Hayek and in 2010, Williamson joined the cast of the hit series 24.
-His most recent gig is the recurring role of Ellstin Limehouse on the series Justified and the role of "Paranoid" in the film High School (2012), a comedy about a student who tries to get all his classmates high.
+Next he landed a recurring role as Ellstin Limehouse on the series Justified and as "Paranoid" in the film High School (2012), a comedy about a student who tries to get all his classmates high.

 Married three times, Williamson has been in trouble with the law over conflict with one of his ex-wife's boyfriends.
 He is presently married to actress Sondra Spriggs and has two daughters with her.